sandjaie/loadbalancertask/README.md

 ### How to run:
-Clone the repo to your machine `git clone https://github.com/sandjaie/loadbalancertask.git` and run `vagrant up` Which will create create VMs namely webserver01, webserver02 and haproxy01
+Clone the repo to your machine `git clone https://github.com/sandjaie/loadbalancertask.git` and run `vagrant up` Which will create three VMs namely webserver01, webserver02 and haproxy01

 Then run ansible playbook for webserver and haproxy